The size of the World Wide Web

 | The size of the World Wide Web: Estimated size of Ask's index |

-How is the size of the World Wide Web estimated?
+How is the size of the World Wide Web (The Internet) estimated?

-The estimated minimal size of the indexed World Wide Web is based on the estimations of the numbers of pages indexed by Google, Bing, Yahoo Search and Ask.
+The estimated minimal size of the indexed World Wide Web is based on the estimations of the numbers of pages indexed by Google, Bing, Yahoo Search.
 From the sum of these estimations, an estimated overlap between these search engines is subtracted.
 The overlap is an overestimation; hence, the total estimated size of the indexed World Wide Web is an underestimation.

 Since the overlap is subtracted in sequence, starting from one of the four search engines, several orderings (and total estimations) are possible.
-We present two total estimates, one starting with Yahoo
+We present two total estimates, one starting with Bing

-(YGBA) and one starting with Google (GYBA).
-The figure reported at the top of the page refers to the YGBA estimation.
+(BG) and one starting with Google (GB).
+The figure reported at the top of the page refers to the GB estimation.

 The size of the index of a search engine is estimated on the basis of a method that combines word frequencies obtained in a large offline text collection (corpus), and search counts returned by the engines.